Tramaine Thompson

-Tramaine Thompson (born April 10, 1990) is an American football wide receiver and return specialist.
+Tramaine Thompson (born April 10, 1990) is an American college football wide receiver and return specialist.
 He played college football for the Kansas State Wildcats football team from 2010 to 2013.
 As a junior in 2012, he returned 16 punts for 316 yards.
 He led all NCAA major college players that year with an average of 19.8 yards per punt return.
 During his four years at Kansas State, Thompson appeared in 43 games, totaling 109 receptions for 1,673 yards and 10 touchdowns.